Azure/data-api-builder/docs/relationships.md

 ### One-To-Many Relationship

 A one-to-many relationship allows an object to access a list of related objects.
-For example a books series can allow the access to all the books in that series:
+For example a books series can allow access to all the books in that series:

 ```graphql
 {